brepowell/Spam-Classifier/README.md

 # Application
 Our YouGotSpam app follows this pattern:

-> Fetch all emails from an inbox and junk folder
+> Fetch all emails from a user's gmail inbox and junk folder

-> Save all as txt files
+> Save all fetched emails as txt files

-> Upload the emails to the database

-> Preprocess the emails
+> Vectorize the fetched emails

-> Feed the emails to the spam-classifier
+> Feed the emails to the machine learning spam classifier model

-> Flag emails as spam
+> Flag emails as spam and count how many emails were spam

 > Notify user of all spam emails